sorbet/sorbet/website/docs/error-reference.md

 For how to fix, see [Type Annotations](type-annotations.md).

-If your intent was not to declare the type of the instance variable but was instead just to assign to it, you can assign to an intermediate variable to avoid this error:
+If your intent was not to declare the type of the instance variable but to check the type of the value being assigned to it, you can assign to an intermediate variable to avoid this error:

 ```ruby
 class A